meta-secret/meta-secret-node/README.md

 ## Command Line App

 #### Split secrets:
-You can split and restore your secrets by using meta-secret cli app in docker
+You can split and restore your secrets by using meta-secret cli app in docker.
+Imagine that we want to split `top$ecret`, then the command will be:

 ```bash
 $ mkdir secrets